Toll Free: 800.848.1492Local: 717.397.0000

 We are offering this tour in cooperation with Berkshire Tour Company.

-Day 2 *Board the Amtrak Downeaster to Maine *Disembark the train to board your coach *Take a narrated driving tour of the coastal villages of Kennebunk and Kennbunkport *Drive past the sandy beaches and rocky coastline, past the George Bush Estate at Walker’s Point *Have lunch on your own at Dock Square in Kennebunkport *Travel to Perkins Cove, where you’ll find the start of the Marginal Way Shoreline Walking Path with benches to sit and watch the surf, a pretty drawbridge, boutiques and bobbing lobster boats *Enjoy a Maine lobster dinner *Overnight in Ogunquit, ME (B, D)
+Day 2 *Board the Amtrak Downeaster to Maine *Disembark the train to board your coach *Take a narrated driving tour of the coastal villages of Kennebunk and Kennbunkport *Drive past the sandy beaches and rocky coastline, past the George Bush Estate at Walker’s Point *Have lunch on your own at Dock Square in Kennebunkport *Travel to Perkins Cove, where you’ll find the start of the Marginal Way Shoreline Walking Path with benches to sit and watch the surf, a pretty drawbridge, boutiques and bobbing lobster boats *Visit the Nubble Lighthouse *Enjoy a Maine lobster dinner *Overnight in Ogunquit, ME (B, D)

-Day 3 *Head to New Hampshire and board your train at the Conway Scenic Railway *Ride along what once was the Maine Central Railroad’s famed Mountain Division line, on tracks that were laid in the 1870’s *View some of the most dramatic natural scenery in the East as you travel through spectacular Crawford Notch, listening to live commentary onboard telling the history and folklore of the railroad and area and enjoying your box lunch *Continue touring through the White Mountains, seeing the best of New Hampshire’s foliage with photo stops along the way *Enjoy dinner at a local restaurant *Overnight in Lincoln, NH (B, L, D)
+Day 4 *Head to New Hampshire and board your train at the Conway Scenic Railway *Ride along what once was the Maine Central Railroad’s famed Mountain Division line, on tracks that were laid in the 1870’s *View some of the most dramatic natural scenery in the East as you travel through spectacular Crawford Notch, listening to live commentary onboard telling the history and folklore of the railroad and area and enjoying your box lunch *Continue touring through the White Mountains, seeing the best of New Hampshire’s foliage with photo stops along the way *Enjoy dinner at a local restaurant *Overnight in Lincoln, NH (B, L, D)

 Day 5 *Depart for Vermont, stopping at the Vermont Country Store *Arrive in Bennington at the Publyk House for an included lunch *Visit the Sterling and Francine Clark Art Institute, nestled in the Berkshires of western Massachusetts and well known for its extraordinary collection of Impressionists and Renaissance paintings, as well as the works of popular American Artists such as Frederic Remington and Winslow Homer *Enjoy dinner at a local restaurant *Overnight in Great Barrington, MA (B, L, D)